The Beginners Guide to Waste Reduction

 10. start composting:

-Composting is AWESOME for the environment.
+Composting is AWESOME for the environment and is another way to begin reducing waste.

 Give it a go by placing all your food scraps into a jar and putting them in the freezer.
 Then, just dump the scraps off at your local food scrap drop off location.